garethjmsaunders/digital-code-style-guide/commit-messages.md

 This guide outlines how messages SHOULD be formatted when committing or tagging code in any version control system, such as Git or Subversion (SVN).

-Commit messages are an integral part of each project's history, along with the changesets themselves.
+Commit messages are an integral part of a project's history, along with the changesets themselves.
 We write commit messages for multiple audiences:

 * Colleagues (developers on the same project)
 * Future contributors